benschw/benschw.github.io/_drafts/safe-json-file-db-in-go.markdown

 tags: []
 ---

-There are definitely problems a json file as a database, but sometimes the simplicity of no extra dependencies makes it an attractive option.
+There are definitely problems with a json file as a database, but sometimes the simplicity of no extra dependencies makes it an attractive option.
 The two biggest problems are performance and managing concurrent reads and writes.

-We can't do much about performance, but with go, managing concurrent reads and writes is a breeze!
+We can't do much about performance, but with go managing concurrent reads and writes is a breeze!

 Below is a walk through of a method for managing file access so that a json file can safely be used as a database.

 <!--more-->

-The general pattern is: set up a channel and push read/write jobs onto it.
+The general pattern I'll be implementing is: set up a channel and push read/write jobs onto it.
 Meanwhile, run a goroutine which will process those jobs ensuring exclusive access to the json file.
 (Remember, Go's philosophy towards concurrency is:
-[Don't communicate by sharing memory; share memory by communicatingg](http://golang.org/doc/codewalk/sharemem/).
+[Don't communicate by sharing memory; share memory by communicating](http://golang.org/doc/codewalk/sharemem/).
 This is why we're going to pipe requests to the component responsible for accessing the json db file rather then screwing around with lock files or synchronization.)

 Follow along below where I put it all together, or jump [here](https://github.com/benschw/jsondb-go) for the finished product: a full REST service for managing your todos, backed by a json file database.